Harris 3 TDs in first start as Duke beats Baylor 40-27

 THE TAKEAWAY

-Duke: The Blue Devils are 3-0 for the second consecutive season, the first time they have done that since 1987-88.
-They did so by playing nearly mistake-free football, other than the blocked punt Baylor returned for a touchdown.
+Duke: The Blue Devils have consecutive 3-0 starts for the first time since 1987-88.
+They played nearly mistake-free football, other than the blocked punt Baylor returned for a touchdown.
 Duke also didn’t have a penalty.

 Baylor: This represented a step up in competition for the Bears, and they didn’t appear to be ready for it.
 They squandered both scoring chances in the first half with a missed field goal of 44 yards and a blocked one from 47 yards out.
 Baylor didn’t reach the red zone until the second half.